Opessa Straight Tail: Return as chief and relocation to Ohio

-Faced with the prospect of war between the Iroquois and their allies, including the Shawnees, and the Catawbas and their allies, Opessa was urged to return as chief, which he did in 1723, replacing his brother Cakundawanna.
+Faced with the prospect of war between the Haudenosaunee and their allies, including the Shawnees, and the Catawbas and their allies, Opessa was urged to return as chief, which he did in 1723, replacing his brother Cakundawanna.
 Many of his Pekowi Shawnee band followed him to Opessa's Town in Maryland, which became a haven for runaway slaves.

 Opessa's community began to break up and migrate westward some time in the mid 1720s, and it is unclear exactly when he left Maryland.
 Shawnee and Lenape communities were starting to move west into the Ohio River Valley, pushed out of Pennsylvania by the rapidly growing European population and by conflicts over land rights and alcohol, and lured by the efforts of New France to gain Native American influence with trade goods and offers of protection.
 The new communities of Kittanning (established 1724), Logstown (established 1727) and Lower Shawneetown (established 1734) attracted a multiethnic population made up of smaller social groups: village fragments, extended families, or individuals, often survivors of epidemics and refugees from conflicts with other Native Americans or with Europeans.
 Opessa and his family relocated to Logstown some time between 1727 and 1750.
 He probably died soon afterwards.